mlavi/hugo/content/post/learning-alpine-linux-ansible-and-packer.md

     - I loved that my `post.sh` was reused by Packer, that my `vm-init.sh` arrived at the same place as Packer using HTTP for basic file transfer without adding more facilities to the OS,
     - I tried to leverage environment variables in all facilities (Docker, Vagrant, Ansible, shell scripts) to remove hard-coded values and increase re-use across facilities.

-Finally, you haven't seen the services I'm working on, that'll be another blog in the future.
+Finally, you haven't seen the services I'm working on, that'll be for the future.
 There is so much bootstrapping, research, and discovery involved with each that I'm still evaluating alternatives based upon support and documentation, when I'm not helping improve the docs and filing bugs as well!

+# Postscript: Patterns (TODO)

+- Development pattern: Red -> Green -> Refactor (repeat)
+- My research and development process over time was Alpine -> Ansible -> VirtualBox -> Packer -> QEMU, but my work process is focused on either:
+  - Alpine -> Packer -> QEMU -> VirtualBox and Artifact pipeline
+  - VirtualBox -> Ansible for container service development